 (11) Where the award of an arbitrator is varied on an appeal under this section, the award as varied has effect (except for the purposes of this section) as if it were the award of the arbitrator.

+Note for this section:

-Note: There is no equivalent to this section in the Model Law.
+There is no equivalent to this section in the Model Law.

 Part 8 — Recognition and enforcement of awards